cjxyyzs/ENF-SAH-Dataset/README.md

 # About
 This repository comprises the ENF-SAH audio dataset, encompassing considerably contaminated short ENF signals, along with their corresponding reference and one-day reference datasets, collected on the campus of Wuhan University.
-In addition, the repository provides  Matlab programs for extracting and estimating ENF, as well as a display of the corresponding visualization results.
-These resources can help you better understand and utilize this audio dataset.
 # ENF-SAH Dataset
 * Recording location: restaurants, playground, gymnasium, parking lot, square, library and lawn.
 * Environment diversity: day/night, interior/exterior.